anjor/pltr-cli/docs/user-guide/commands.md

 ```

 **Notes:**
-- Dataset copies stream each file by downloading it locally and re-uploading it to the target dataset.
+- Dataset copies download each file locally and re-upload it to the target dataset.
 Ensure you have adequate disk space and bandwidth.
+- **Memory usage**: Files are loaded entirely into memory during upload.
+For very large files (multi-GB), ensure sufficient RAM is available.
 - Schema copying requires preview access to the schema endpoints.
 When unavailable, a warning is logged and the copy continues with files only.
 - Folder copies always create a new folder inside the destination, applying the name suffix to avoid collisions.
 Use `--name-suffix ""` if you prefer to keep the original name.
+- By default, folder copies continue on error (logging failures and incrementing the error count).
+Use `--fail-fast` to stop immediately on any error.
+- If a dataset copy fails after the dataset is created, the partially created dataset is automatically deleted.

 ---